 Spreading of compost material and wood chips is expected to happen in the next couple of weeks, where the students will also get their hands dirty, raking out the material and maintaining the area.

-CCVS teacher Gerry St. Germain says they will build on the group of 14 students and get other sections of the school, like the workshop, involved in outdoor geared projects like building birdhouses.
+CCVS teacher Genny St. Germain says they will build on the group of 14 students and get other sections of the school, like the workshop, involved in outdoor geared projects like building birdhouses.

 “The timing couldn’t be more perfect with the reconstruction of Sydney Street,” Cornwall Public Library programs coordinator Pierre Dufour remarked as he watched the students shovelling and watering the new greenery.